-Named in 2015 as one of Bustle’s “11 women in non-fiction who are totally killing it,” Gioia is the author of four biographies, two novels and a play.
-Her books, which center on the lives of women, have been translated into several languages.
-She has been praised for combining rich story telling with deep research to bring alive worlds as varied as jazz age Paris and nineteenth century Chicago, Belle Epoque Paris, and disco era Manhattan.
-As a journalist, Gioia has contributed to many publications, including the New York Times, the Los Angeles Times, the Chicago Tribune, Smithsonian and Vanity Fair.
-She is also a visiting lecturer in writing at the Savannah College of Art and Design and DePaul University.
+Gioia is the author of seven books – three historical novels and four biographies – and a play.
+Her writing, which focuses on women's lives, has been praised for combining rich storytelling and literary grace with deep research to bring alive worlds as varied as Jazz Age Paris and nineteenth century Chicago, Belle Epoque Paris and disco era Manhattan.
+Her books have been translated into several languages, and she has been a judge for prominent literary contests.
+As a journalist, Gioia has written for many publications, including The New York Times, The Wall Street Journal, the Chicago Tribune, the Los Angeles Times, Smithsonian, Town & Country, and Vanity Fair.
+She also teaches writing and has taught at the Savannah College of Art and Design and DePaul and Northwestern Universities.

-The mother of a grown son, Gioia lives with her husband in Chicago, where she is at work on her seventh book.
+The mother of a grown son, Gioia lives in Woodbury, Connecticut, with her husband.

 - Jessica Case